gmickel/CodeWhisper/benchmark/README.md

 | claude-3-5-sonnet-20240620 | 80.27%       | 1619.49  | 3.4000   | `./benchmark/run_benchmark.sh --workers 5 --no-plan`                           |
 | gpt-4o-2024-08-06          | 81.51%       | 986.68   | 1.6800   | `./benchmark/run_benchmark.sh --workers 5 --no-plan --model gpt-4o-2024-08-06` |

+> **Note:** All benchmarks are one-shot only, unlike other benchmarks which use multiple generations that depend on the results of the test run.

 The full reports used to generate these results are available in the `benchmark/reports/` directory.

 These results provide insights into the efficiency and accuracy of different models when used with CodeWhisper.
 The "Tests Passed" percentage indicates the proportion of Exercism tests successfully completed, while the time and cost metrics offer a view of the resource requirements for each model.